 "In the apocalypse, to cultivate astragalus to this level, even better than before the end, that is rare," Director Zhang said, stepping in with a fair judgment.
 "If this could be developed at scale, you deserve the points."

-The assessment rules were as follows: several judges would score first.
+The assessment rules were as follows.
+Several judges would score first.
 After viewing both candidates' plantings, all staff would vote on whose crops had greater value and practicality.

 Director Zhang said, "Astragalus scores a ten.
 Any objections?"

-Heads shook.
+Heads shook in unison.
 Ten was a perfect score.

 "This bodhi is well grown, but it is useless at the moment," Pharmacist Liu said, shaking his head.
 "I will give it one point.
 Any objections?"